CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-windows.md

 ## Opening the MSVC x64 Build Environment

 All build commands for Tonatiuh++ must be executed from an environment where the **MSVC x64 compiler** and associated tools are correctly configured.

+This step does not install new software; it ensures that the correct compiler environment is active.

 ### Open the MSVC x64 Native Tools Command Prompt